Bonavista (electoral district)

-Bonavista is a provincial electoral district in Newfoundland and Labrador, which is represented by one member in the Newfoundland and Labrador House of Assembly.
+Bonavista is a provincial electoral district in Newfoundland and Labrador, Canada, which is represented by one member in the Newfoundland and Labrador House of Assembly.
 It was contested for the first time in the 2015 provincial election.

-Prior to the district's creation in 2015 the area was largely represented by the district of Bonavista South.
+Prior to the district's creation in 2015, the area was largely represented by the district of Bonavista South.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: